-The roof pavilions are small structures that fill the top of the pishtaqs on top of Humayun's Tomb.
+The roof pavilions, or dalans, are the small chambers that fill the top of the pishtaqs and function as pavilions.
 They can only be accessed from the roof terrace.
-These pavilions contain staircases for accessing the blue-domed chattris.
-The shaded gathering areas on the roof terrace were very likely to have been used as part of a madrasa.
-A madrasa is a "school for religious instruction, a college."1
+These pavilions contain staircases for accessing the blue-domed chhatris.
+The pavilions on the roof terrace were used as part of a madrasa.1 A madrasa is a "school for religious instruction, a college."2

-1. Catherine Asher, The Architecture of Mughal India (Cambridge: Cambridge University Press, 1992), xxvii.
+2. Catherine B. Asher, Architecture of Mughal India (Cambridge: Cambridge University Press, 1992), xxvii.

 Tappin, Stuart.
 "The Structural Development of Masonry Domes in India."
 In Proceedings of the First International Congress on Construction History, Madrid, 20th-24th January 2003, edited by S. Huesta, 1941-52.
 Madrid: I. Juan de Herrera, SEdHC, ETSAM, A.E.
 Benvenuto, COAM, F. Dragados, 2003.

 Nizamuddin Urban Renewal Initiative.
 "Restoring Mausoleum’s Terrace 2008-10."